Ctrl- or shift-click to select multiple items

-The Food Research & Action Center (FRAC) obtained information on schools that have adopted community eligibility during the 2022–2023 school year from state agencies that administer the federal school nutrition programs.
-Under federal law, states are required to publish, by May 1 of each year, a list of schools and districts with identified student percentages (ISPs) of at least 40 percent and those with ISPs between 30 and 40 percent (i.e., near-eligible schools and districts).
-For this school year, the deadline to report eligible and near-eligible schools was June 30th, 2022.
+The Food Research & Action Center (FRAC) obtained information on schools that have adopted community eligibility during the 2023–2024 school year from state agencies that administer the federal school nutrition programs.
+Under federal law, states are required to publish, by May 1 of each year, a list of CEP-eligible and near-eligible schools and districts.
+When the 2023–2024 school year began, CEP-eligible schools and school districts were ones with identified student percentages (ISPs) of at least 40 percent, and near-eligible schools and school districts were those with ISPs between 30 percent and just under 40 percent.
+In October 2023, the U.S. Department of Agriculture (USDA) expanded CEP eligibility to schools and school districts with an ISP of at least 25 percent and classified near-eligible schools and school districts as those with ISPs between 15 percent and just under 25 percent.
+Furthermore, USDA granted states the ability to waive the June 30, 2023 election deadline and allow schools to adopt CEP at the new, lower thresholds until March 31, 2024.
+Twenty-eight states applied for a waiver allowing midyear adoption, although not every state had schools elect to participate in CEP midyear.

-Any district, group of schools in a district, or school with 40 percent or more identified students can choose to participate.
+Any district, group of schools in a district, or school meeting the applicable ISP — 25 percent in waiver states or 40 percent in non-waiver states — can choose to participate in CEP.
 Identified students include children directly certified for free school meals through data-matching because their households receive assistance from the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), or the Food Distribution Program on Indian Reservations (FDPIR).
-Some states participate in the Medicaid direct certification demonstration, which allows them to directly certify for free school meals children who are enrolled in Medicaid and belong to a family who meet an income test.
-Identified students are also children who are certified for free meals without an application because they are homeless, migrant, enrolled in Head Start, or in foster care.
+Some states participate in the Medicaid Direct Certification Demonstration Project, which allows them to directly certify for free school meals children who are enrolled in Medicaid and belong to a family who meet an income test.
+Identified students are also children who are certified for free meals without an application because they are unhoused, migrant, enrolled in Head Start, or in foster care.

 The schools are color-coded by ISP according to the following legend: